knm100/Qt-GUI-Style-Recoder/README.md

 default language is chinese, fallback language is english

 Features:
- Area selection,
+ Area selection or full screen,
- Record the audio,
+ Record the audio(optional),
- Notification.
+ dialog for Notification.

 Dependencies: